MAINTAINING PROPER AIR PRESSURE IN TIRES

 KEEP ON TRIKIN’

 Posted on December 30, 2015, in maintenance/repair, tadpole trikes, tips and tagged bicycle tire pressure, riding with broken spokes, riding with missing spokes.
 Bookmark the permalink.
-Comments Off on MAINTAINING PROPER AIR PRESSURE IN TIRES.
+Leave a comment.